 Don't miss this opportunity to sharpen your skills, meet our national VIPs and connect with friends from all over the region!
 Early Bird Registration Rate available through March 10!

 Welcome to the Pacific Region

-If you are interested in working with youth, in emergency services or in support of our countries homeland security and counter drug missions; then consider Civil Air Patrol.
-Please visit www.gocivilairpatrol.com, our national headquarters website or link to your state (wing) website and find the nearest unit or contact that wing headquarters address.
+If you are interested in working with youth, in emergency services or in support of our country's homeland security and counter drug missions then consider Civil Air Patrol.
+Please visit www.gocivilairpatrol.com or link to your state (wing) CAP website to find the unit nearest you.

 The above traits and attitudes are the basis for our successful practice of interpersonal relationships, goal setting, and accomplishments.
 They serve as reference points from which we can direct our CAP life.
 I invite you to adopt and follow them.